Stuffed Yellow Peppers with Pilau Rice, Currants and Toasted Pine Nuts

 Meanwhile, prepare the rice.
 Heat the oil in the frying pan over a medium heat.
 Add the onions and pine nuts and fry for 10 minutes, or until everything is golden.
 Then add the currants, cinnamon and garlic.
 When you are ready to cook the rice, stir it into the pan and turn the grains over until they are thoroughly coated in the oil.
 Then pour in the hot stock and season with salt.
 Stir once only, then put the lid on, turn the heat down to its lowest setting and let the rice cook for exactly 15 minutes.
 After that, take the pan off the heat, remove the lid and cover the pan with a clean tea cloth until the rice is needed.
 When the peppers are cooked, transfer them to a warmed dish and fill each one with the rice, adding the mint at the last moment.
 Serve the remaining rice in a warmed bowl to accompany the peppers.

-You can also watch how to make perfect rice in our Cookery School Video on the right
+You can also watch how to make perfect rice in our Cookery School Video on this page.

 Pre-heat the oven to gas mark 4, 350°F (180°C).